 Heather King is Delta Councillor and mother of three young men.
 Voted “Best Community Leader” she received her Masters degree from SFU, serves Delta as Chair of the Delta Heritage Commission, was a member of Tourism Delta, and served as a trustee with Delta Museum and Archives.
 For the past few years Delta has struggled to protect Heritage Buildings.
 Recently the Heritage Commission and Delta Staff have created a Heritage strategy and action steps that encourage owners of these precious buildings to preserve the stories and important architecture of Delta’s early beginnings.
 Heather will share the path of how the strategy developed and lessons learned along the way.

 Rhonda Larrabee is Chief of the Qayqayt First Nation and is the granddaughter of George & Ida Joseph.
 The Band is endeavouring to secure a land base and is very active in promoting cultural awareness in the Royal City.
 She is involved with the Aboriginal Advisory Committees at Douglas College and School District #40, as well as working with the Justice Institute of B.C.
 The Band is recognized by all levels of government and many organizations have requested the Band be represented at their events, including events put on by Mayor & Council.
 Rhonda is married, very proud of her three daughters and four grandchildren.
-Her journey has been documented by the National Film Board of Canada in a film called AA Tribe of One@.
+Her journey has been documented by the National Film Board of Canada in a film called AA Tribe of [email protected]

 Richard Linzey is director of the Provincial Heritage Branch of the Ministry of Forests, Lands, and Natural Resource Operations and Rural Development.
 Raised in Kent, England, he attained a Masters in Architecture at Plymouth and a Masters in Building Conservation at the Architectural Association in London, becoming a chartered architect in 1992.
 Prior to immigrating to Canada in 2002, he led English Heritage’s Architecture Team in historic environment policy development, and rehabilitation and repair of Listed Buildings, Scheduled Ancient Monuments, and World Heritage Sites.
 He is an authority and published author on the conservation of post-mediaeval military engineering.
 He has worked for Commonwealth Historic Resources Management in Vancouver, the City of Victoria Planning department, and has run his own consulting practice, Past Perfect.
 He joined the Heritage Branch in June 2007, leading on the development of government’s heritage strategy.
 Since its adoption in 2012, he has been working on transformation initiatives including a sustainable model for the Province’s portfolio of heritage property and changing how government and the public understand the values of the historic environment.
 Richard chairs the City of Victoria Heritage Advisory Panel, and is a member of the Johnson Street Bridge Citizens’ Advisory Committee.
 He lives in Victoria, BC with wife, Kim – they have four adult children.